Bell: Konguro'o

 Konguro'o is a small bell which, like the Djalaajyn, was first used for utilitarian purposes and only later for artistic ones.
 Konguro'o rang when moving to new places.
 They were fastened to the horse harnesses and created a very specific "smart" sound background.
 Konguro'o also hung on the neck of the leader goat, which the sheep herd followed.
 This led to the association in folk memory between the distinctive sound of konguro'o and the nomadic way of life.

 To make this instrument, Kyrgyz foremen used copper, bronze, iron and brass.
 They also decorated it with artistic carving and covered it with silver.
 Sizes of the instruments might vary within certain limits, what depended on its function.
 Every bell had its own timbre.

 Chimes

 A variant on the bell is the tubular bell.
 Several of these metal tubes which are struck manually with hammers, form an instrument named tubular bells or chimes.
 In the case of wind or aeolian chimes, the tubes are blown against one another by the wind.

-Lithuanian Skrabalai
+Skrabalai

 The skrabalai is a traditional folk instrument in Lithuania which consists of wooden bells of various sizes hanging in several vertical rows with one or two wooden or metal small clappers hanging inside them.
 It is played with two wooden sticks.
 When the skrabalai is moved a clapper knocks at the wall of the trough.
 The pitch of the sound depends on the size of the wooden trough.
 The instrument developed from wooden cowbells that shepherds would tie to cows' necks.